IGS/FADU/README.md

   --count_by {read,fragment}, -c {read,fragment}
                         How to count the reads when performing depth calculations.
 Default is 'read'.
-  --remove_singletons   Enable flag to remove singleton (unpaired) reads from
+  --keep_only_properly_paired
-                        the depth count statistics.
-Only applies if --stranded is 'no'.
+                        Enable flag to remove any reads that are not properly paired from the depth count statistics.
   --num_cores NUM_CORES, -n NUM_CORES
                         Number of cores to spread processes to when processing BAM list.